Scouting Resources for Frontier Trails Youth & Leaders

 The Texas Scout Award is an optional badge the Scouts BSA can earn and learn about Texas history.

-To earn the Texas Scout Award, you must be an active Scout, Explorer, or Venturer registered in a Troop, Post, or Crew in Texas and complete award specific requirements (see details here).
+To earn the Texas Scout Award, you must be an active & registered in a Troop, Post, or Crew in Texas and complete award specific requirements (see details here).

 The Texas Badge is an optional badge the Cub Scouts can earn and learn about Texas history.